FSA in Scotland

 Front-of-pack nutrition labelling

-The Food Standards Agency issued technical guidance in 2007 to help businesses design front-of-pack labelling for their products.
+The Food Standards Agency has issued guidance to help businesses design front-of-pack labelling for their products.

 Background to the development of front-of-pack labelling and its evaluation can be found on the National Archive website.